sindresorhus/image-type/readme.md

 Type: `Buffer | Uint8Array`

-It only needs the first `.minimumBytes` bytes.
+It only needs the first `minimumBytes` amount of bytes.

 ### minimumBytes